CDS-AU-DK/cds-language/README.md

 ## Class times

-This class takes place on Wednesdays from 8-12.
+This class takes place on Thursdays from 8-12.
 Teaching will take place in person, and you can find the room number via the AU Timetable.

 ## Course overview and readings